IIIF/api/source/auth/2.0/index.md

 The server on the Resource Domain treats the access token as a representation of, or proxy for, any credential that permits access to the Content Resources.
 When the client makes requests for a probe service and presents the access token, the responses tell the client what will happen when the browser requests the corresponding Content Resource (or makes image requests to the image service) with the credential the access token represents.
 These responses let the client decide what user interface and/or Content Resources to show to the user.

 Thus the access token often represents an access cookie, but may represent other __authorizing aspects__.
 The client does not know what the token represents.

-### 1.5.
-Security
-{: #security}

-The purpose of this specification is to support access-control for IIIF resources and hence security is a core concern.
-To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
-Implementations _SHOULD_ use [HTTP over TLS][org-rfc-2818], commonly known as HTTPS, for all communication.
-Furthermore, all IIIF clients that interact with access-controlled resources _SHOULD_ also be run from pages served via HTTPS.
-All references to HTTP in this specification should be read assuming the use of HTTPS.

-This specification protects Content Resources such as images by making the access token value available to the script of the client application, for use in requesting a probe service.
-Knowledge of the access token is of no value to a malicious client, because (for example) the access _cookie_ (which the client cannot see) is the credential accepted for Content Resources.
-However, the interaction patterns introduced in this specification may in future versions be extended to support write operations on IIIF resources, for example creating annotations in an annotation server, or modifying the `structures` element in a Manifest.
-For these kinds of operations, the access token _could be_ the credential, and the flow introduced below may require one or more additional steps to establish trust between client and server.
-However, it is anticipated that these changes will be backwards compatible with version {{ page.major }}.{{ page.minor }}. <!-- This paragraph is the crucial extension point for e.g., an OAuth2 workflow for annotations -->

-Further discussion of security considerations can be found in the [Implementation Notes][auth2-implementation-notes].
+-->

 ## 2. Authorization Flow Services
 {: #authorization-flow-services}

-Authorization Flow services follow the pattern described in the IIIF [Linking to External Services][annex-services] note, and are referenced in one or more `service` blocks from the descriptions of the resources that are protected.

-There is a primary service profile for authenticating users and granting access, and it has related services nested within its description.
-The related services include a mandatory access token service, and an optional logout service.

-The probe service is declared directly as a service on the resource: the probe service does not belong to any of the authentication services.
-There might be multiple authentication services for a resource (if there is more than one way to gain access) but only one probe service.
+This specification defines four services to support authorization flows:

+* The __access service__, blah...
 * The __token service__ from which the client obtains an access token.
 The client needs to present to the token service the same authorizing aspect that the browser will present to the corresponding content resource.
- * The __probe service__, an endpoint defined by this specification that the client uses to learn about the user's relationship to the resource the probe service is for.
+* The __probe service__, an endpoint defined by this specification that the client uses to learn about the user's relationship to the access-controlled resource the probe service is for.
 An access-controlled Content Resource has a probe service.
 An [image information][image30-information] document (info.json) also has a probe service, if the image responses it produces are access-controlled.

-Clients obtain an __access token__ from a __token service__ and then send the __access token__ to a __probe service__.
+* The __logout service__, blah

+The purpose of this specification is to support access-control for IIIF resources and hence security is a core concern.
+To prevent misuse, cookies and bearer tokens described in this specification need to be protected from disclosure in storage and in transport.
+Implementations _MUST_ use [HTTP over TLS][org-rfc-2818], commonly known as HTTPS, for all communication.
+Furthermore, all IIIF clients that interact with access-controlled resources _SHOULD_ also be run from pages served via HTTPS.
+All references to HTTP in this specification should be read assuming the use of HTTPS.

+This specification protects resources such as images by making the access token value available to the script of the client application, for use in requesting a probe service.
+Knowledge of the access token is of no value to a malicious client, because (for example) the access _cookie_ (which the client cannot see) is the credential accepted for Content Resources.

+### 2.1.
+Simple Authorization Flow
+{: #simple-authorization-flow}

+This section illustrates the use of these services in a successful authorization flow.

+A user wishes to see an access-controlled resource such as an image, video, PDF or image service tiles for deep zoom.
+The client sees from the Manifest or info.json that the resource has authorization flow services and determines that the user will have to authenticate.

+The client opens the content provider's login page in a new tab.
+The user logs in.
+The tab closes.
+The client detects that the tab has closed.
+The client requests an access token.
+The server gives the client an access token.
+The client sends the access token to the probe service.
+The probe service indicates that the request for the access-controlled resource would succeed.
+The client renders the access-controlled resource.
+Later, the user logs out.

+(to be FLESHED OUT later DIAGRAM HERE)

 <!--